 If your dog isn’t finishing their daily meals like they usually do, it may be time to seek veterinary support.

 If your dog starts peeing more often or less often than usual, or seems to have difficulty going, this can be cause for concern.
 It could signal a variety of illnesses, from urinary tract infections to liver or kidney disease.
-Chat with your vet as soon as possible about urination issues, especially if your notice blood in your dog’s urine.
+Get in touch with your vet as soon as possible about urination issues, especially if you notice blood in your dog’s urine.

 Drinking too much or too little water